aevibit2/student-grading-java/README.md

-# Implementation Details

-A third party dependency "opencsv" has been used to parse the csv.

 # Problem statement
 This repo contains an exercise related to grading the students from various universities.
 Your job is to fork the repository,